Artifice120/Nanopore-Assembly-to-Annotation/README.md

 # Annotations with E-gapx

-> WARNING THIS MAY NOT WORK AS THE PROGRAM IS IN ITS ALPHA-STAGE
+> WARNING: THIS MAY NOT WORK FOR YOU'RE ASSEMBLY AS THE PROGRAM IS IN ITS ALPHA-STAGE

 ## Installing E-gapx